 The need to prepare a Pollution Incident Response Management Plan applies to all holders of an Environmental Protection License.
-The Environmental Protection Authority (EPA) issues EPL's to the owners and operators of various industrial premises under the Protection of the Environment Operations Act 1997 (POEO Act).
-An EPL contains a set of conditions relating to pollution prevention and monitoring, and cleaner production through recycling and reuse, and the implementation of best practice.
+The EPA issues EPL's to the owners and operators of various industrial premises under the POEO Act.
+An EPL contains a set of conditions relating to pollution prevention and monitoring, cleaner production through recycling and reuse, and the implementation of best practice.
 Chapter 3 of the POEO Act specifically contains the legislative requirements pertaining to the issuing of EPL's.

-As the holder of an EPL (# L6229), Elf Farm Supplies is required to prepare, test and implement a PIRMP, specifically in accordance with Part 5.7A of the POEO Act.
-Clause 153C of the Act lists the information to be included in the Plan and has been read in conjunction with Clause 98C of the Protection of the Environment Operations (General) Regulation 2009 which lists the form and details of the PIRMP.
+As the holder of an EPL (L6229), Elf Farm Supplies is required to prepare, test and implement a PIRMP, specifically in accordance with Part 5.7A of the POEO Act.
+Clause 153C of the Act lists the information to be included in the Plan and has been read in conjunction with Clause 72 of the Protection of the Environment Operations (General) Regulation 2022 which lists the form and details of the PIRMP.